2020 update: I blog someplace else now. This blog is..................retired.

 What do you write about?

 My blog topics follow similar themes--you'll see me writing a lot about general feminist topics but also movies, music, TV, celebrities, politics, body acceptance, and ways that I try to personally lead a more fulfilling and feminist existence.
-If you're interested in the random thoughts that pop into my head, you can connect with me on Twitter Follow @anerdyfeminist or Tumblr.
+If you're interested in the random thoughts that pop into my head, you can connect with me on Twitter Follow @anerdyfeminist.

 Why don't you write under your real name?